-But on the plus side, this type of insurance usually costs significantly less than a typical insurance policy because they’re under the assumption that the driver is driving less, and thus less likely to have a wreck.
+But on the plus side, this type of insurance usually costs significantly less than a typical insurance policy, based on the assumption that you’ll be driving less and thus be less likely to have a wreck.

 Add your name to the title